ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 By default, Protocols are a static concept.
 You typically wouldn't use `isinstance(x, Drawable)` or `issubclass(C, Drawable)` with a protocol at runtime, because `Protocol` classes by themselves don't have special status as base classes.
-However, if you need to do runtime checks, the `typing.runtime_checkable` decorator can be applied to a Protocol class, which then allows using
+For runtime checks, apply the `typing.runtime_checkable` decorator to a Protocol class.
-`isinstance(obj, ProtocolName)` to check if an object conforms (this requires that either the object's class explicitly inherits the Protocol or that the Protocol is annotated with `runtime_checkable`; a purely structural match at runtime without explicit registration isn't directly supported).
+This allows `isinstance(obj, ProtocolName)` to check if an object conforms (this requires that either the object's class explicitly inherits the Protocol or that the Protocol is annotated with `runtime_checkable`; a purely structural match at runtime without explicit registration isn't directly supported).
 In general, it's more common to rely on static checking for protocols and use normal duck typing at runtime, "asking